abhiThere/travelry/README.md

 # Features

 * View the most visited travel destinations.
-* View image gallery of the most iconic travel places across the globe.
+* View an image gallery of the most iconic travel places across the globe.
 * Explore comprehensive travel guide of each place in the gallery.

 # Built With